 Ikigai is part of an overall approach to wellbeing.

 Japan, as a country known for its longevity, offer concepts that can empower your wellbeing today.
 Ikigai is very much part of it.
 To fully use Ikigai as a tool to find fulfilment, we have to look at the overall approach to wellbeing.
-I use a puzzle to help outline the five core Japanese wellness concepts that help us understand this approach.
-If we focus on the other four pieces of the Japanese wellness puzzle, we will be able to have a better sense of how Ikigai plays into our lives.
+At Mogami, we have five core Japanese wellness concepts that we focus on to understand this holistic wellbeing approach.
+Let's first take a step back and understand that we have all of these pieces of our wellbeing to consider.
+By taking time to pause and reflect, we will then be able to have a better sense of how Ikigai plays into our lives.

 If you are curious to learn more about Ikigai & Japanese wellness: